cloudquery/cloudquery/plugins/source/aws/CONTRIBUTING.md

 - If possible, always use an API call that allows you to fetch many resources at once
 - Take pagination into account.
 Use `Paginator`s if the AWS service supports it.
 Ensure you fetch **all** the resources.
+- Columns may also have their own resolver functions (not covered in this guide).
+This may be used for simple transformations or when additional calls can help add further context to the table.
+- Many resources require a `List` call, followed by a `Describe` call.
+Look for examples using `PreResourceResolver` to see the canonical way of implementing this.
+(In short: the table resolver function will call `List`, while the `PreResourceResolver`, called once per resource, will call `Describe`)

+## General Tips

+- Keep transformations to a minimum.
+As far as possible, we aim to deliver an accurate reflection of what the AWS API provides.
+- We generally only unroll structs one level deep.
+Nested structs should be transformed into JSON columns.
+- For consistency, make sure the resource has an `ARN` stored in a column named `arn`.
+Sometimes this means using the AWS SDK to generate an ARN for the resource.
+- If you get stuck or need help, feel free to reach out on [Discord](https://www.cloudquery.io/discord).
+We are a friendly community and would love to help!